7 Must-Haves for Any Bike Ride

 4) A Pre-Downloaded Map

-Many bike trails are composed of concentric circles.
-This can make even the mental-map master confused.
+Any long ride can get you turned around.
 Pre-download a map if you’re of the techy nature, take a photo at the trailhead, or throw an old-school paper version in your bag.

 Two of our favorite apps for trails are: